-Long-run elasticities are difficult to empirically estimate, and credible quasi-experimental estimates of long-run elasticities are rare, especially in the energy economics literature.
-However, long-run elasticities are crucial for calculating welfare, forecasting demand, and evaluating policy.
-In this paper, I leverage a novel source of plausibly exogenous long-lasting price variation for one of the first quasi-experimental estimates of the long-run price elasticity of demand for residential electricity consumers.
+Long-run elasticities, while difficult to empirically estimate, are critical inputs for welfare analysis, demand forecasting, and policy evaluation.
+In this paper, I leverage a novel source of exogenous and persistent price variation to estimate the long-run price elasticity of demand for residential electricity consumers.
 I find that consumers are much more responsive to prices in the long run than the short run, with a long-run elasticity estimate of -2.4, in contrast with a short-run elasticity estimate of -0.36.
-Furthermore, I explore some of the mechanisms driving this price response, and find that residential adoption of rooftop solar alone can explain 26 percent of the observed response in consumption.
-My findings highlight the impact of price-based policies, and suggest that these types of policies may be more effective than previously thought in inducing energy transitions to cleaner technologies.
+Low-income consumers are particularly responsive to prices in the long run, emphasizing the importance of bill salience to low-income households.
+I explore some of the mechanisms driving this price response, and find that households facing higher prices are less responsive to temperature than those facing low prices.
+My findings highlight the importance of getting electricity prices right, and suggest that retail electricity prices might play a more significant role than previously thought in determining the pace of energy transitions to cleaner technologies.

 Supplementary notes can be added here, including code and math.